BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 A system does not have to resolve *self-reference* in a single, timeless logical act (as a formal derivation would require).
 Instead, it can handle it distributed over time, across successive operations.
 The question thus becomes: how do systems keep going despite the fundamental impossibility of marking errors as errors in the exact instant they are produced?
-The theorist, here and elsewhere, turns out to be surprisingly empirical!
+The theorist, here and elsewhere, turns out to be surprisingly empirical.

 The solution Luhmann offers---which lays the groundwork for his famous theory of the binary codes of societal function systems (science: true/untrue; law: lawful/unlawful; economy: payment/non-payment)---lies in the concept of binary coding.
 This artificially instituted two-value code (e.g., true/untrue) allows the system to sort its own operations retroactively and systematically, without ever having to solve the fundamental paradox of self-observation.